-During 2006, the seasonal cycle of nitrate (a source of nitrogen) and silicate (a source of silica which is critical for some dominant species of phytoplankton) showed the typical pattern of depletion in surface waters following the spring phytoplankton bloom.
-We were unable to determine the time of the onset and duration of the spring phytoplankton bloom because of a gap in observations (Figure 2).
-However, the average seasonally-adjusted biomass of phytoplankton at Station 27 recovered from a declining trend observed since 2002.
+During 2007, the seasonal cycle of nitrate (a source of nitrogen) and silicate (a source of silica which is critical for some dominant species of phytoplankton) showed the typical pattern of depletion in surface waters following the spring phytoplankton bloom.
+The timing of the spring bloom at Station 27 was near normal but also of greater duration (nearly 60 days vs. an average of 45 days) (Figure 2).
+The average seasonally-adjusted biomass of phytoplankton at Station 27 in 2007 was only slightly below the long term average.

-Figure 2: Seasonal vertical distribution of phytoplankton at Station 27 for 2002-2006.
+Figure 2: Seasonal vertical distribution of phytoplankton at Station 27 for 2007.
 White areas represent time periods when samples were unavailable.
 The color bar provides a measure of phytoplankton abundance.

 Following the spring bloom, there were small amounts of phytoplankton below the surface which persisted throughout the summer and fall.
-This is in contrast with observations in 1999 when the levels of phytoplankton below the surface showed substantial changes in abundance throughout the summer and fall, reaching concentrations that were approximately 2-3 times higher than what was observed in 2000-2006.
+This pattern of seasonal variation is consistent with most others sampled since the onset of the monitoring program.
+The exception occurred in 1999 when the levels of phytoplankton below the surface showed substantial changes in abundance throughout the summer and fall, reaching concentrations that were approximately 2-3 times higher than what was observed in 2000-2007.
 Furthermore, we have not detected a prominent fall phytoplankton bloom at Station 27 since 2000, although satellite derived observations of surface concentrations of phytoplankton across a broader area of the Avalon Channel and other regions of the Shelf indicate an increase in phytoplankton abundance when mixing of the water column increases in the fall.

-Nutrient concentrations near the bottom (50-150 m), which provides a measure of the amount of material that will be available once the fall and winter mixing of the water column takes place, has increased in recent years reversing a trend observed in earlier years at the fixed station near St. John's (Figure 3).
-Both silicate and nitrate inventories in the surface layer (0-50 m) at Station 27 appear to show a gradual reduction in levels since the start of monitoring.
-The most notable change was in the concentration of nitrate, an essential element in the growth of all phytoplankton species, although this pattern did not appear to prevail across the Newfoundland Shelf.
+Nutrient concentrations near the bottom (50-150 m), a measure of the amount of material that will be available once the fall and winter mixing of the water column takes place, increased in 2007 reversing a trend observed in earlier years at the fixed station near St. John's (Figure 3).

+Both silicate and nitrate inventories in the surface layer (0-50 m) at Station 27 which had shown a gradual reduction since the start of monitoring, recovered somewhat in 2007.
+The most notable change was in the concentration of nitrate, an essential element in the growth of all phytoplankton species.
+This pattern also appeared to be consistent with changes in surface nitrate concentrations across the Newfoundland Shelf.

 Seasonal fluctuations in phytoplankton biomass in the Newfoundland region are dominated by changes in the abundance of diatoms.
-Information from 1999 to 2004 shows that the spring phytoplankton bloom is a time of the year diatoms dominate during the spring while in the fall it is primarily flagellates and dinoflagellates which dominate.
+Information from 1999 to 2004 shows that diatoms are dominant during the spring phytoplankton bloom while in the fall it is primarily flagellates and dinoflagellates which dominate.
 In 2004 the numerical abundance of most phytoplankton groups was lower than in previous years, following a trend which started in 2000.
-Data were not available in 2006.
+Data were not available in 2007.

-The pattern in phytoplankton biomass observed during the spring oceanographic survey showed an increase over previous years.
-The differences among years were largely due to differences in the timing of the spring phytoplankton bloom relative to that of the survey.
-Satellite observations reveal that over much of the mid-shelf region off Newfoundland, the spring phytoplankton bloom had occurred progressively earlier from 2003 to 2006, with a marked return to an April bloom in 2004.
-In 2006, the spring phytoplankton bloom was generally dispersed throughout the water column, as in previous years.
+The pattern phytoplankton biomass in observed during the 2007 spring oceanographic survey showed an increase over previous years.
+The differences among years can be the result of differences in the timing of the spring phytoplankton bloom relative to that of the survey.
+Satellite observations reveal that over much of the midshelf region off Newfoundland, the spring phytoplankton bloom occurred progressively earlier from 2003 to 2006, with a marked return to an April bloom in 2004.
+In 2007, the spring phytoplankton bloom on the continental shelf was generally dispersed throughout the water column, as in previous years, and the timing of the bloom was generally delayed by 10-15 days relative to the 2003 to 2006 average.